 Moreover, the function is monotonically decreasing in ω_i as the derivative is negative for all positive real wage rates, which guarantees that the solution is unique.
-This is useful for the comparative statics that follow, as we do not need to worry about factor intensity reversals.
+This forms the basis for the comparative statics that follow, as we do not need to worry about factor intensity reversals.